 "When will my scholarship be paid?" is the most commonly asked question.

 Your eligibility to receive your scholarship payment needs to be checked.
-These checks occur after census date when your enrolment for the trimester (semester) is confirmed.
+These checks occur after census date when your enrolment for the trimester is confirmed.

 Scholarships are generally paid in two instalments - Trimester 1 and 2, unless stated otherwise in your Letter of Offer.
-These payments are made progressively within the 4 weeks following census date.

-Student contribution/Tuition fees
+Student contribution/tuition fees

 An on-line invoice will be generated detailing the full cost of your course.
 Provided you meet the eligibility criteria of your scholarship you can deduct the anticipated scholarship payment from the invoiced cost to determine the amount you will be required to pay.